odoo/owl/doc/component.md

 Whenever the `catchError` lifecycle hook is implemented, all errors coming from sub components rendering and/or lifecycle method calls will be caught and given to the `catchError` method.
-This allow us to properly handle the error, and to not break the application.
+This allows us to properly handle the error, and to not break the application.

 For example, here is how we could implement an `ErrorBoundary` component: